lqb2/blog/_posts/2017-03-24-synchronicity.md

 holy shit that was longer than i expected. need to stop rambling now. tomorrow will be a fiction take on this idea.

+## update

+the same day that i wrote this, i had lunch with dave madan and these exact ideas came up! two examples: first, i prompted dave with a storytelling possibility and he said that that was like the fifth time storytelling had come up in the last three days. and then he actually gave all the examples. nuts.

+second, sometimes the same name comes up over and over in a short period of time. for me, the name eric gordon has come up like three times in three days. i think that means that i need to meet up or with him (also, this could be an interesting point to add to [the narrative version of this topic]({{ site.baseurl }}2017/03/25/the-carriers/)...)

+and, of course, the meta, is that i wrote about this the very morning that dave brought it up at lunch. :O

 <table>
 	<thead>
 		<tr>